opencadc/canfar-portal/docs/storage_en.md

 #### RHEL 5 / CentOS 5 / Scientific Linux 5

 The default Python version on these antique distributions is Python 2.4, so you need to install dependencies and Python 2.6:

 <div class="shell">

 {% highlight bash %}
-sudo yum install python26 python26-distribute fuse fuse-devel sudo /usr/sbin/usermod -a  -G fuse `whoami`
+sudo yum install python26 python26-distribute
 {% endhighlight %}

 </div>